-Notify our head ATC of all injuries in school activities and outside school.
+Notify our head ATC of all injuries.
 In turn, he will communicate serious injuries to the A.D., Division Heads, and the school nurse.

 Our ATC, in conjunction with the athlete's physician, will determine when an athlete can safely resume athletic participation.
 He will keep all medical records and is the person who will release players to return to practice after an injury.